Scatter Chart in QlikView

 Here you can change the Presentation of a Scatter chart.
 For now, we are changing the Symbol size to 4pt.
 This will increase the scatter symbols size.

 Next, we are formatting the Expression values.
-As we all know that the Order Quantity is Number so we are selecting the Number.
-And Sum of Sales Amount is money, and that’s why we are selecting the money.
+As we all know the Order Quantity is Number so we are selecting the Number.
+The sum of the Sales Amount is money, and that’s why we are selecting the money.

 Use this QlikView Scatter Chart page to change the Font family, style, and font size as per your requirements.
 From the below screenshot you can see that, we changed the Font = Old English Text MT, and Font size to 11

-Layout page is used to provide the shadow effects to your Scatter chart, or you can apply the custom theme by clicking the Apply Theme button.
-Here, we changed the shadow intensity to Medium, and Border width to 3 (extra thickness to border).
+The layout page is used to provide the shadow effects to your Scatter chart, or you can apply the custom theme by clicking the Apply Theme button.
+Here, we changed the shadow intensity to Medium and the Border width to 3 (extra thickness to the border).

-Caption page is used to style the QlikView Scatter Chart Caption.
+The caption page is used to style the Scatter Chart Caption.
 Here you can change the background, color, position, and so on for your Scatter Chart.
-For now, we changed the Inactive Caption Text color, and Background color.
-Once you done, click the Finish button
+For now, we changed the Inactive Caption Text color and Background color.
+Once you are done, click the Finish button

-Now you can see our newly created Scatter Chart in QlikView.
+Now you can see our newly created Scatter Chart.

 Let me hover over my mouse on the Symbols.
-As you can see, it is displaying the Postal Code, Sales amount, and it’s Order Quantity (Data label).
+As you can see, it displays the Postal Code, Sales amount, and it’s Order Quantity (Data label).